meslater1030/varnish/README.md

 ## Components

-Varnish is built on top of [Ant Design](https://ant.design/components/) So, if Varnish does not have a component, we suggest you use an Ant Design component (and tell us so we can add it to Varnish with AI2 styles)
+Varnish is built on top of [Ant Design](https://ant.design/components/) So, if Varnish does not have a component, we suggest you use an Ant Design component (and tell us so we can add it to Varnish with AI2 styles).

 Varnish currently supports:

 * [Colors](https://varnish.staging.apps.allenai.org/design/colors)